-"In my role as an executive, anything that reduced costs or improved efficiency got my attention," says Joe DaRosa, former president at Toyota Manufacturing of Texas.
+"In my role as an executive, anything that reduced costs or improved efficiency got my attention," said Joe DaRosa, former president at Toyota Manufacturing of Texas.

-According to DaRosa, improper seating of tapered toolholders in the spindle is often overlooked as a factor in the performance and efficiency of CNC milling equipment.
+According to DaRosa, improper seating of tapered tool holders in the spindle is often overlooked as a factor in the performance and efficiency of CNC milling equipment.

-"Companies purchase top-of-the-line machining centres for a half a million dollars or more and buy the most expensive cutting tools, yet they completely ignore the interface between them: the toolholder and the retention knob," says DaRosa, adding that the purchasing decision for these items often comes down to the lowest priced options, including overseas.
+"Companies purchase top-of-the-line machining centers for a half a million dollars or more and buy the most expensive cutting tools, yet they completely ignore the interface between them: the toolholder and the retention knob," said DaRosa.
+He added that the purchasing decision for these items often comes down to the lowest priced options, including overseas.

-So, when he first learned about an inexpensive fix to a machining problem that even by conservative estimates could increase productivity 15 per cent and tool life even more, he was immediately intrigued.
+So, when he first learned about an inexpensive fix to a machining problem that even by conservative estimates could increase productivity 15 percent and tool life even more, he was immediately intrigued.

-"If you're an executive, you're going to look at this [solution] and see reduced costs and increased productivity; if you are machining operator you will see increased tool life and less frequency of changeover," adds DaRosa.
+"If you're an executive, you're going to look at this [solution] and see reduced costs and increased productivity.
+If you are machining operator, you will see increased tool life and less frequency of changeover," added DaRosa.

-DaRosa is referring to a flaw in the design and utilization of retention knobs in tapered toolholders secured by drawbars, such as the popular V-flange, that date back to the original designs first introduced decades ago.
+DaRosa is referring to a flaw in the design and utilization of retention knobs in tapered tool holders secured by drawbars, such as the popular V-flange, that date back to the original designs first introduced decades ago.

-The flaw in the system
+The Flaw in the System

-Although the shank of tapered toolholders is ground to a fine finish to fit in the spindle within very precise, established tolerances, those that utilize drawbars are also threaded at the narrow end to accept a retention knob.
+Although the shank of tapered tool holders is ground to a fine finish to fit in the spindle within very precise, established tolerances, those that utilize drawbars are also threaded at the narrow end to accept a retention knob.
 The knob is designed to engage with the drawbar, which exerts a pull force that holds the toolholder firmly in the spindle.

-The problem is poorly designed, traditional retention knobs-a less than \$20 part - when tightened create a bulge in the taper that prevents full contact and proper seating in the spindle.
-Once this expansion occurs, the toolholder will not pull fully into the spindle and so cannot make contact with upwards of 70 per cent of its surface.
+Traditional retention knobs cost less than \$20.
+The problem is that poorly designed, traditional retention knobs, when tightened, create a bulge in the taper that prevents full contact and proper seating in the spindle.
+Once this expansion occurs, the toolholder will not pull fully into the spindle, and so it cannot make contact with upwards of 70 percent of its surface.

-Perhaps because the shank and spindle are so carefully machined or because the industry has utilized retention knobs on tapered products for decades, this issue has largely been overlooked.
+Perhaps because the shank and spindle are so carefully machined, or because the industry has utilized retention knobs on tapered products for decades, this issue has largely been overlooked.